alaric728/linuxtest/README.md

 #### Command Line Interface
 * [ ] Using the command `factoid` should return to you a randomly chosen fact.
-* [ ] Using the command `factoid -n 1` (with flag n specified and number passed) should show you the nth factoid in the bunch
+* [ ] Using the command `factoid -n 1` (with option n specified and argument integer passed) should show you the nth factoid in the bunch
-  * [ ] Please handle a number flag that is out of range appropriately
+  * [ ] Please handle options that are not defined or malformed

 #### Packaging
 * [ ] Provide use of this command via a apt repo style package.